Azure/acr-builder/README.md

 ## CLI

-`rally --help` can be used to see all available commands.
+`acb --help` can be used to see all available commands.

 ## Building an image

-See `rally build --help` for a list of all parameters.
+See `acb build --help` for a list of all parameters.

 Pushing to a registry:

-`rally build -t "foo:bar" -f "Dockerfile" --push -r foo.azurecr.io -u foo -p foo "https://github.com/Azure/acr-builder.git"`
+`acb build -t "foo:bar" -f "Dockerfile" --push -r foo.azurecr.io -u foo -p foo "https://github.com/Azure/acr-builder.git"`

 ### Conditional or Optional parameters
 * `--registry` The docker registry to push to.
 Registry is required if the `--push` option is present.